Hien-Trinh/charity-lookup/README.md

 ### Login

+**How would the website know if the user is logged in?**

+The first phase is to verify if the user exists and tell the website who they are.
+However, because the login information is sent via the Internet to the server, encrypting that information is vital to protect it.
+Therefore, I chose to use JWT (JSON Web Token) – an encrypted claim used to secure information transmission.
+That’s why the second phase has to authenticate the JWT to know who the user is before granting them access to certain features such as “Last search” and “Favorites”.

+**Login API**

 Although it’s possible in NEXT.js to run both server-side and static site generation on the same page, I chose to separate the server-side function into an API (Application Programming Interface) – a software used for communication between programs – to improve code readability and accessibility.